Cartoonman/Envisaged-Redux/README.md

 # Envisaged-Redux - Dockerized Gource Visualizations

-A fork of James Brink's excellent Envisaged docker container.
+A fork of James Brink's excellent [Envisaged][envisaged] docker container.

 Built on top of Alpine 3.10. **No GPU is required**, this will run on any machine, such as a standard EC2 instance or any other VPS.